open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ## 3.5 Room Management {#Conferencesection3_5}
 Any service user can do room management inside the service, including create, delete or modify rooms.

 Specifically for modifying rooms, user can choose room mode, room publish limit, user limit and media mixing configuration (only for hybrid mode) for its own preference.
-When room mode is hybrid, user can define a configuration set for media mixing: resolution, bitrate, background color, layout, etc. For VAD, set avCoordinated to true to enable VAD in the room.
+When room mode is hybrid, user can define a configuration set for media mixing: resolution, background color, layout, etc. For VAD, set avCoordinated to true to enable VAD in the room.
 Enabling multistreaming can let MCU generate two or more mixed streams with different resolutions to fullfill different devices.
 For layout, use can choose a base layout template and customize its own preferred ones, which would be combined as a whole for rendering mixed video.

 > **Note**: If base layout is set to 'void', user must input customized layout for the room, otherwise the video layout would be treated as invalid.
 Read 3.5.1 for details of customized layout. maxInput indicates the maximum number of video frame inputs for the video layout definition.